Exodia-World/exodia.world-web-client/CONTRIBUTING.md

 # How do I report a bug?

 If you find a security vulnerability, do NOT open an issue.
-Email security@exodia.world instead.
+Direct message [one of our maintainers](https://hub.decstack.com/decstack/messages/@vhz) on DecStack instead.

 When filing an issue, make sure to answer these five questions: